 Disney Festival of Holidays at Disney California Adventure brings special entertainment and festival booths with many tasty foods beyond Christmas.
 The dishes are inspired by international holidays and traditional American treats relating to Christmas/Navidad, Diwali, Hanukkah, Kwanzaa and Three Kings' Day.
 By now, you know I've got a sweet tooth, so you know I have to do some research for you ;)

-Let’s start with the traditional holiday treats you can find at Candy Place and Pooh’s Corner in Disneyland, at Trolley Treats in Disney’s Californian Adventure, and Marceline’s Confectionary in Downtown Disney.
+Let’s start with the traditional holiday treats you can find at Candy Place and Pooh’s Corner in Disneyland, at Trolley Treats in Disney’s California Adventure and Marceline’s Confectionery in Downtown Disney.
 Of course, they still offer their gourmet decorated caramel apples (my favorite treat of them all).

 - Gingerbread Mickey Crispy Treat

 - Snowflake Cake Pop

 - Peppermint Fudge

 - Peppermint Marshmallow Pop